 Sub-Saharan Africa (SSA) has not achieved much progress in global trade.
-This is evident from its marginal share of world merchandize trade that was about 2.8 per cent of total world exports and 2.5 per cent of imports between 2000 and 2010 (UNECA, 2013).
+This is evident from its marginal share Paul Odero O. Otung is a PhD (Economics) Candidate at the University of Nairobi. of world merchandize trade that was about 2.8 per cent of total world exports and 2.5 per cent of imports between 2000 and 2010 (UNECA, 2013).
 This could be partly attributed to poorly executed trade liberalisation policies and weak institutional framework (Iwanow and Kikpatrick, 2007; Turkson 2012).